biswabaral417/esewa-integration-server/readme.md

-### ESewa Integration Package
+# eSewa Integration Package

-# A Node.js package for integrating with the eSewa payment gateway.
+A Node.js package for integrating with the eSewa payment gateway.
 This package provides an easy way to handle payment success and failure notifications.

-### Installation
+## Installation

-## To install the package, run:
+To install the package, run:

 ```bash
 npm install esewa-integration-package
 ```

 ## Initialize Integration
+# To set up the integration, use the following code:

 ```js
 const EsewaIntegration = require("esewa-integration-package");